Bill 48, 2020: Red Tape Reduction Implementation Act (No. 2)

 Bill 20, 2015: Municipal Government Amendment Act

-The first major set of legislative amendments to the MGA came through Bill 20: the Municipal Government Amendment Act, which was introduced in February and March 2015.
+The first major set of legislative amendments to the MGA resulting from the 2010-2017 review came through Bill 20, Municipal Government Amendment Act, which was introduced in February and March 2015.
 When the legislation was introduced, AUMA immediately prepared and released a comprehensive analysis of changes including potential impacts on municipalities.
 Input gained from members following Bill 20 led to AUMA’s next submission setting out key outcomes for future changes to the Act.